-Just as there are many terms that describe this dependence, so too there are a number of different types of therapy that are found to be most successful when it comes to addiction treatment.
+Just as there are many terms that describe this dependence, so too there are a number of different types of therapy that are found to be most successful when it comes to addiction treatment and the recovery process.
 Often cognitive-behavioral therapy (CBT) and dialectical-behavioral therapy (DBT) are found in treatment for addiction.
-Both of these therapies can be very helpful in helping individuals who have an alcohol use disorder (AUD) or substance use disorder (SUD) to achieve long-lasting recovery.
+Both of these therapies can be very helpful in helping individuals who have an alcohol use disorder (AUD) or substance use disorder (SUD) to achieve long-term recovery.

 However, as each person’s AUD or SUD is different from the next, so too are the specific needs of their treatment and recovery program.
-For some who face certain co-occurring issues, like trauma, eating disorders, grief issues, or other compulsive issues like gambling, experiential therapy can be an essential component of an effective treatment program that includes CBT or DBT.
+For some who face certain co-occurring mental health disorders, like trauma, eating disorders, grief issues, or other compulsive issues like gambling, experiential therapy can be an essential component of an effective treatment program that includes CBT or DBT.

-Experiential therapy is a therapeutic treatment that looks a bit different from traditional types of therapy like CBT and DBT.
+Experiential therapy, also known as adventure therapy, is a therapeutic treatment that looks a bit different from traditional treatment options or therapy approaches like CBT and DBT.
 In this type of ‘hands-on’ therapy, patients are often more engaged and actively participating in therapy than other types of ‘talk’ therapy.

-Utilizing tools and activities for expression, those who take part in experiential therapy may engage in therapy that involves some or all of the following:
+Utilizing tools and activities for expression, those who take part in adventure therapy may engage in therapy that involves some or all of the following:

 - Animal care and interaction